GrahamBarnard/GrahamBarnard.github.io/_posts/2015-10-25-code-review-beginners-guide.markdown

 * This code was written in a hurry to meet deadlines
 * I haven’t had time to review this code

-While that might be true, I think it’s due to the intimidation factor of the process.
+At times that might be true, but in most cases it’s due to the intimidation factor of the process.
 It’s intimidating to have someone look over your work.
 I feel the same way every time I publish one of these “unexceptional" blog posts.
+This is a common problem for software developers called [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome){:target="_blank"}

 It’s important to remember that the code that you’ll be looking at was laboured over for hours on end and the developer put a lot of mental effort into making sure that it works properly.
 We all make mistakes and we all get super fancy when we don’t need to be, but it’s important that the developer knows that it’s fine to make mistakes.
 Don’t stifle the growth of your developer by concentrating on trivial errors and making him feel bad.
 You want repeat customers.